coinable/pay-button/README.md

 To set up an account and create products to use with the pay button, check out the documentation [here](https://docs.coinablepay.com/guides/start-here).

-Please see our [official React documentation](https://docs.coinablepay.com/developers/checkouts/integrations/react) for implementation details.
+Please see our [official package documentation](https://docs.coinablepay.com/developers/checkouts/integrations/react) for implementation details.

 ## Installation